Purchase for Progress: Partnerships

-In order to provide a wide set of services and support to the smallholder farmers, P4P relied on expertise and collaboration of numerous partners.
+In order to provide a wide set of services and support to smallholder farmers, P4P relied on the expertise and collaboration of numerous partners.
 P4P strengthened supply-side partnerships to help smallholders produce surplus crops by providing them with access to agricultural inputs, skills and equipment, as well as machinery and storage to prevent post-harvest losses.
 Various NGOs, private sector companies, academic institutions, other UN agencies such as the International Fund for Agricultural Development (IFAD) and FAO all proved to be invaluable backers.
-In fact, IFAD and FAO were the key partners, with FAO facilitating smallholders' access to agricultural market and training on farming practices and storage, while IFAD supported representatives from farmers' organizations and partners in their negotiations with financial institutions.
+In fact, IFAD and FAO were the key partners, with FAO facilitating smallholders' access to agricultural markets and training on farming practices and storage, while IFAD supported representatives from farmers' organizations and partners in their negotiations with financial institutions.
 Other partners such as UNDP, UN Women, UNOPS and ILO allowed P4P to broaden its scope of action and tackle multifarious challenges faced by smallholder farmers.

-Demand-side partners, including WFP, were crucial for the support smallholder farmers needed in order to produce crops that meet international quality standards used by WFP and other large buyers, as well as to aid them to aggregate their crops.
-WFP, NGos, microfinance institutions, banks, input suppliers and private sector companies also helped farmers gain knowledge on financial services and market in general, so as to access credit and understand the importance and risks of agricultural investment and negotiations, Investment in agricultural inputs was facilitated by P4P efforts to improve smallholders' access to credit, as smallholder farmers used their WFP food supply contracts as a collateral for loans.
+Demand-side partners, including WFP, were crucial for the support smallholder farmers needed in order to produce crops that meet international quality standards used by WFP and other large buyers, as well as to aid them in aggregating their crops.
+WFP, NGOs, microfinance institutions, banks, input suppliers and private sector companies also helped farmers gain knowledge on financial services and the market in general, so as to access credit and understand the importance and risks of agricultural investment and negotiations, Investment in agricultural inputs was facilitated by P4P efforts to improve smallholders' access to credit, as smallholder farmers used their WFP food supply contracts as a collateral for loans.